-Pelvic organ prolapse is a condition in women where the organs that are usually housed in the pelvis (womb, bladder and rectum) slip down from their usual position, into the vagina.
+Pelvic organ prolapse (also called vaginal prolapse or genitourinary prolapse) is a condition where the organs in your pelvis (womb, bladder and rectum) slip down from their usual position into your vagina.

-Mild pelvic organ prolapse often causes no symptoms and treatment is not always necessary.
-But sometimes a prolapse may be large enough to cause a bulge in the vagina.
+- Mild pelvic organ prolapse often causes no symptoms and treatment is not always needed.

 Why does pelvic organ prolapse happen?